-And that holds true on generic (28% of the time) and brand drugs (9%) alike, including every one of the medications on the list of the 20 most frequently prescribed drugs.
+That holds true on generics (28% of the time) and brand drugs (9%) alike, including all medications on the list of the 20 most frequently prescribed drugs.
 For example, if you’ve purchased Amoxicillin to treat your child’s ear infection, there’s over a 35% chance you paid too much.
-Ever bought Prednisone to help with a stubborn case of poison ivy?
-There’s about a 50% possibility you were over charged.
+Have you ever bought Prednisone to help with a stubborn case of poison ivy?
+There’s about a 50% possibility you were overcharged.

 What are prescription drug clawbacks?

-In fact, the USC study revealed that nine of the 20 most frequently prescribed medications were subject to overpayments more than 40% of the time!
+The USC study revealed that nine of the 20 most frequently prescribed medications were subject to overpayments more than 40% of the time!
 But those aren’t even the worst offenders.
-Some drugs, like the blood pressure medicine Norvasc or the popular sleep aid Ambien, are marked up nearly 60% of the time.
+Like the blood pressure medicine Norvasc or the popular sleep aid Ambien, some drugs are marked up nearly 60% of the time.

 Odds are someone, just like you, is getting ripped off at the pharmacy counter every single day to the tune of a collective $135 million in overpayments (yes, million!) each year.
-Clawbacks from prescription drugs is very lucrative, but at your expense.
+Clawbacks from prescription drugs are very lucrative but at your expense.

 Rising Costs of Prescription Drugs

 And the problem has the potential to get exponentially more expensive.
-In 2018, nearly 30 drug companies announced price increases that took effect in January of the following year.
-Pharmaceutical giant Pfizer alone raised the price on 41 drugs.
-And we’ve all read about the dramatic increase for live-saving medications like insulin and epinephrine.
+In 2018, nearly 30 drug companies announced price increases in January of the following year.
+Pharmaceutical giant Pfizer alone raised the price of 41 drugs.
+And we’ve all read about the dramatic increase in life-saving medications like insulin and epinephrine.

-While sticker shock at the pharmacy counter certainly stings, the rising price of prescription drugs is costing us much more than our hard-earned money.
+While sticker shock at the pharmacy counter certainly stings; the rising price of prescription drugs costs us much more than our hard-earned money.
 In some cases, it’s affecting our health.
-A 2018 poll conducted by the Kaiser Family Foundation revealed that 24% of all respondents reported that they or a family member had cut pills in half, skipped doses, or simply not filled a prescription at all because of the inflated price tag.
+A 2018 poll conducted by the Kaiser Family Foundation revealed that 24% of all respondents reported that they or a family member had cut pills in half, skipped doses, or not filled a prescription at all because of the inflated price tag.